nodejs/Release/README.md

 All LTS releases will be assigned a codename.
 A list of expected upcoming codenames is available in [CODENAMES.md](./CODENAMES.md).

-An odd-numbered major release will _only_ receive needed security updates for approximately three months once the subsequent even-numbered major release is cut.
-Otherwise, odd-numbered major releases will cease to receive updates.
+An odd-numbered major release will cease to be actively updated when the subsequent even-numbered major release is cut.
+Depending on circumstances the project may decide to provide an update to the odd-numbered release after the cutoff.
+However, there is no guarantee that any release will be made.

 ### LTS Staging Branches